 How does darunavir work?

-Darunavir is from a class of medicines known as protease inhibitors.
-Your doctor will prescribe darunavir as part of your HIV treatment, along with a booster and antiretroviral drug from another class of medicines.
-It is important to take all prescription drugs every day.
+Darunavir is a class of medicines known as protease inhibitors.
+Your doctor will prescribe darunavir as part of your HIV treatment along with a booster medicine and antiretroviral drugs of another class of drugs.
+It is important to take all the prescribed medications every day.
 Each class of drugs works against HIV in a different way.

 How Can I Take Darunavir?

-You must take darunavir with a meal or snack to help your body absorb the drug.
+You should take darunavir with a meal or a snack to help your body absorb the drug.

 Treatment for HIV works best if you take it every day.
-When would be a good time for you to plan treatment?
-Think about your daily routine and when you find it easier to treat.
+When would be a good time for you to plan the treatment?
+Think about your daily routine and when you find it easier to do the treatment.

 If you regularly forget to take the treatment or if you are not taking it for another reason, it is important to talk to your doctor about it.

 All drugs have possible side effects.
 It is a good idea to talk to your doctor about possible side effects before you start taking a medicine.
-If you experience anything that could be a side effect, talk to your doctor about what can be done.
-A complete list of side effects, including less common side effects, should be included in the leaflet that comes with the darunavir pack.
+If you feel something that could be a side effect, talk to your doctor about what can be done.
+A full list of side effects, including less common side effects, should be included in the package leaflet accompanying the package with darunavir.

 In general, we divide the side effects into two types:

-Common - a side effect that occurs in at least one in every hundred people (more than 1%) who takes this medicine.
+Common - a side effect that occurs in at least one in 100 people (over 1%) who take this medicine.